arp242/MartinFox/README.markdown

 thousands of lines of CSS.
 Nice, but that's a bit too much for me.
 This is just 61 lines.

+There's a bunch of other stuff in there as well, it's just a copy of what I like to put in there.
 The CSS file is fairly well annotated, so you can add/remove/modify stuff according to preferences.
 It should hopefully be fairly future-compatible too on account being fairly small.

 Screenshot
 ----------